Tanujdey/Java-sample/README.md

-#Hello this is a README file
+This is a Basic Java program